MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-troubleshoot-remote-desktop-connections.md

 <a id="rdpauth"></a>
 ### Remote Desktop connection error: An authentication error has occurred.
 The Local Security Authority cannot be contacted.

-Cause: The target VM cannot locate the security authority in the user name portion of your credentials.
+Cause: The target VM could not locate the security authority in the user name portion of your credentials.

 When your user name is of the form *SecurityAuthority*\\*UserName* (example: CORP\User1), the *SecurityAuthority* portion is either the virtual machine's computer name (for the local security authority) or an Active Directory domain name.

 Possible solutions:

-- If the user account is local to the VM, verify the spelling of the VM name.
+- If your user account is local to the VM, check if the VM name is spelled correctly.
-- If the user account is an Active Directory domain account, verify the spelling of the domain name.
+- If the account is on Active Directory domain, check the spelling of the domain name.
-- If the user account is an Active Directory domain account and the domain name is spelled correctly, verify that a domain controller for the Active Directory domain is available.
+- If it is an Active Directory domain account and the domain name is spelled correctly, verify that a domain controller is available in that domain.
 This can be a common issue in an Azure virtual network that contains domain controllers, in which a domain controller computer is not started.
 As a workaround, you can use a local administrator account instead of a domain account.

 <a id="wincred"></a>
 ### Windows Security error: Your credentials did not work.

-Cause: Your account name and password could not be validated by the target VM.
+Cause: The target VM could not validate your account name and password.

-A Windows-based computer can validate the credentials of either a local account or a domain-based account.
+A Windows-based computer can validate the credentials of either a local account or a domain account.

 - For local accounts, use the *ComputerName*\\*UserName* syntax (example: SQL1\Admin4798).
 - For domain accounts, use the *DomainName*\\*UserName* syntax (example: CONTOSO\johndoe).

-If you have promoted your virtual machine to a domain controller in a new Active Directory forest, the local administrator account that you logged in with is also converted to an equivalent account with the same password in the new forest and domain.
-The local administrator account is deleted.
+If you have promoted your virtual machine to a domain controller in a new Active Directory forest, the local administrator account that you logged in with, is also converted to an equivalent account with the same password in the new forest and domain.
+The local administrator account is then deleted.
 For example, if you logged in with the local administrator account DC1\DCAdmin and promoted the virtual machine as a domain controller in a new forest for the corp.contoso.com domain, the DC1\DCAdmin local account gets deleted and a new domain account (CORP\DCAdmin) is created with the same password.

 Make sure that the account name is a name that the virtual machine can verify as a valid account, and that the password is correct.